asuh/front-end-windows/readme.md

 sudo command -flag --flag directory file.extention # Comments are behind pound signs
 ```

-Anytime you see the above, it is referring to your CLI of choice, whether it's the built-in Command Prompt or Powershell as well as Bash Shell or Z Shell [see below](#zsh) in your [Windows Subsystem for Linux](#windows-subsystem-for-linux).
-You might also use a third-party application like [Cmder](https://cmder.net/), [Cygwin](https://www.cygwin.com/) or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

-Front-end development has increasingly moved towards an open-source driven, command-line interface (CLI) dependent workflow.
-Whether we access modules, packages or simply useful commands, setting up a command-line shell to your liking is a good idea.
+Anytime you see the above, it is referring to your CLI of choice, whether it's the built-in Command Prompt or Powershell as well as Bash Shell or Z Shell [see below](#zsh) in [Windows Subsystem for Linux](#windows-subsystem-for-linux).
+You might also use a third-party application like [Cygwin](https://www.cygwin.com/) or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).
+Setting up a command-line shell to your liking is a good idea.

 ## Windows Installations